cors

 • allows anonymous access from Web origin https://example.com,

-• with requests whose method is either GET or POST, and
+• with requests whose method is either GET or POST (or HEAD), and

 • (optionally) with request header Authorization,

-and how to apply the middleware in question to all the resources accessible under some /api/ path:
+and how to apply the middleware in question to all the resources accessible under the /api/ path:

 package main